 In addition to other unfathomable challenges is the 135-mile Badwater Ultramarathon.
 It is run across Death Valley in the height of summer where temperatures have climbed as high as 130 degrees.
 Karnazes won it in 2004, in addition to five other top-10 finishes from 2000 to 2008.
 At the opposite end of extreme, he has run a marathon in the South Pole, with temperatures as low as -40 degrees.
 He has run across the United States from Disneyland to New York City in 75 days; 50 marathons in 50 states on 50 consecutive days; and, just this summer, 1000 miles across Australia.

 A prolific author, Dean has documented all these races and the physical and emotional journeys on which they have taken him.
 His first book, Ultramarathon Man: Confessions of an All-Night Runner, became a New York Times bestseller and made him a household name outside of the sport.
 Dean is just out with his latest book, A Runner’s High: My Life in Motion, which is a riveting read whether you run or not.
-He takes us along for the experience of an ultramarathon step by step, from start to finish, in races and runs as treacherous as they are long.
+He takes us along for the experience of an ultramarathon step by step, from start to finish, in races as treacherous as they are long.
 The book opens at the Bishop High Sierra UltraMarathon with Dean going airborne on the side of a cliff.
 Like every good writer, he keeps us reading to find out what happens next.